Teaching English to Speakers of Other Languages (TESOL)

-NC State is proud to be a diverse university with students from all over the world — and the English as a Second Language program plays a vital role in providing support and resources to students, faculty and staff.
-Whether you are an international student who needs to enroll into an English language course or a professional interested in ESL teacher training, we can help you meet your academic and professional goals.
+NC State is proud to be a diverse university with students from all over the world — and the TESOL (Teaching English to Speakers of Other Languages) program plays a vital role in providing support and resources to students, faculty and staff.
+Whether you are an international student who needs to enroll in an English language course, a student interested in becoming a TESOL professional or a current professional interested in TESOL training, we can help you meet your academic and professional goals.

 Visit us for conversation and coffee (see info here)

 When you can’t speak the language where you live and work, you’re at an extreme disadvantage.
 Graduates of NC State’s TESOL programs help non-native speakers overcome linguistic barriers in their personal and professional lives.
 As the programs prepare teachers to bridge language gaps, they foster a global community abroad, across the state of North Carolina and on our own campus.